 Pearl of Great Price Birthed From Great Suffering

 It is the suffering of the oyster that produces the pearl of great price.
 From the suffering and sinless, shed blood of the Saviour of the world, the Church, the pearl of great price was birthed.
-Through one Man’s death, redemption was made available to whosoever will receive the free gift of God, John 3:16.
+Through one Man’s death, redemption was made available to whosoever will accept the free gift of God, John 3:16.

 For all eternity the redeemed of the Lord will reflect the glory of God, Romans 8:18.
-The pearl of great price will take her rightful place with the One who purchased her for His pleasure, Ephesians 5:27, Revelation 4:11.
+The pearl of great price will take her place with the One who purchased her for His pleasure, Ephesians 5:27, Revelation 4:11.
 We have all been given the gift of a free will and it is up to each of us to choose to accept God’s gift or reject it.
 The choice to be part of the Pearl of Great Price is always ours.

 Check out other posts at Whispering Encouragement.
 We are here to inform and encourage.
 Subscribe for free, so you can keep up to date with topics that interest you.